 Automatic optimizations is where the library optimizes this process of only re-rendering what is necessary, automatically, for you as a consumer.
-The advantage here of course is the ease of use, and the ability for consumers to focus on developing features without needing to worry about manual optimizations.
-A disadvantage of this is that as a consumer the optimization process is a black box, and without escape hatches to manually optimize some parts may feel a bit too magic.
+The advantage here is the ease of use and the ability for consumers to focus on developing features without needing to worry about manual optimizations.
+A disadvantage of this is that as a consumer, the optimization process is a black box, and some parts may feel too magic without escape hatches to manually optimize.

 |React-Redux||Manual via selectors|

 |Jotai||Semi-manual through subscriptions to atoms|

 Memory optimizations tend to only be issues on very large applications.
 A big part of this will depend on whether or not the library stores state at the module level or within the React runtime.
 It also depends how you structure the store.